aehrc/redcap_pedigree_editor/README.md

 representation of the diagram, add compression for large diagrams.
 - v0.3 - Change to use the new GA4GH FHIR format, do terminology lookups via a web service hosted in redcap.
 - v0.3.1 - Minor bug fix in open-pedigree
+- v0.3.2 - Add new action tag **@PEDIGREE** which uses configurable terminology settings.

 # Install the distribution

 The distribution is installed by unzipping the distribution file into the `redcap/modules/` directory of the redcap installation.

-This should result in the new directory `'redcap_pedigree_editor_v0.1.1'`.
+This should result in the new directory `'redcap_pedigree_editor_v0.3.2'`.
 The external module directory name must meet a strict naming convention, if the directory is missing the `'v'` before the version number then the module won't be picked up by redcap, so rename the directory to match the form `'<module name>_v<version number>'`.